-In a working visit, international curator of the SUSU Laboratory for Synthesis and Analysis of Food Ingredients, professor Shirish Sonawane (National Institute of Technology, Warangal, India) visited SUSU last week.
+The structure of the South Ural State University includes School of Medical Biology, which has a number of unique laboratories and subordinates.
+One of these laboratories is the SUSU Laboratory for the Synthesis and Analysis of Food Ingredients, headed by professor Shirish Sonawane (National Institute of Technology, Warangal, India).
 He manages work tied to the realization of ultrasound technologies, specifically – the synthesis of food ingredients, extraction of food ingredients, and the possibilities of their use.

 “Our Department of Food Biotechnology in the School of Medical Biology has been working on this problem for 8 years already.
 Now that we have the opportunity to combine this work with the research of international scientists and look at our achievements in joint research, we understand that we can achieve a huge positive effect,” says Irina Potoroko, doctor of technical sciences, head of the SUSU Laboratory for Synthesis and Analysis of Food Ingredients.